NarglesCS/Library/Go/ReadMe.txt

-This is a folder for all my algorithms written in GO.
+This is a folder for algorithms written in GO.
 These include:
 -API
 ---GET request example